shakibamoshiri/dq/README.md

 But debugging many of them with different networks, names, ports, etc can be cumbersome.
 **dq** is a simple CLI to query API, extract some information and show it for all containers.

+## Designed for
+Anyone whats to debug small to medium size running containers.
+Anyone learns and teaches docker and containers:
+ - YouTubers
+ - Bloggers
+ - Course makers
+ - etc

 ## Examples
 For two containers, one is running, one is not.